 The Corporation entered into a consulting agreement, dated August 10, 2015, with Jay Hussey.
 Pursuant to the terms of the agreement, the Corporation has agreed to pay Mr. Hussey \$9,375 semi-monthly in consideration for Mr. Hussey acting as the Corporation's Vice President, Finance and President of its wholly-owned subsidiary, Valleyfield Fertilizer Corp.
 Additional options, bonuses or stock-based compensation may be granted annually as determined by the Board and the Corporation's Governance, Compensation and Nominating Committee from time to time based on the Corporation achieving pre-defined milestones.
+Effective January 1, 2017, the consulting agreement was modified to reduce the monthly retainer to \$15,000 for the months of January through to March 2017and from August 2017 thereafter.
 The agreement will continue in effect indefinitely or until terminated in accordance with the provisions thereof and may be terminated at any time by either party upon 30 days written notice.
 If the agreement is terminated by the Corporation without cause or, upon a change of control, if a change of control election is made, Mr. Hussey is entitled to receive a lump sum payment equal to 12 months' salary plus all cash bonuses paid to Mr. Hussey in the 12 months prior to the termination or change of control as applicable.
+Mr. Hussey left the Company on April 11, 2018.